 Your organization would have switched to virtual selling by now.
 You realize that working and operating sales virtually is the new normal.
 But, to succeed in virtual selling effectively, you require a plan, a roadmap to execute and make things happen.
 Your long-term visionary goals should be divided into short-term objectives and midterms objectives.
 So that you can monitor your achievements and plan the way forward.

-But, it is evident as your entire sales experience is now tech driven.
+But, your entire sales experience is now tech-driven.
 Things are new for your team as they are not from the technology side.
-The way you communicate, collaborate, research, share, and learn, follow-up, network, meet, present everything is now all tech-driven.
+The way you communicate, collaborate, research, share, learn, follow-up, network, meet, and present everything is now all tech-driven.
 The small room in your house is your new cabin now.
 You have everything that you want at your fingertips due to technology.
-Technology is making it feasible to connect with your buyers, teams in an effective manner.
+Technology is making it feasible to connect with your buyers, and teams in an effective manner.

 Hence, technology plays a vital role in your overall success, and therefore is understanding, and mastering its use becomes a must.
 Keep exploring and keep learning.
 The practice is perhaps the fundamental key to this.